RIMMER: Turkey - ‘Let nothing astonish you’

 Should I stay or should I go?

-The base case then, is a defeat for Erdogan.
-The President will lose the next elections - if they are free and fair.
+The base case, then, is a defeat for Erdogan.
+The President will lose the next elections – if they are free and fair.
 That’s a big subjunctive for starters.
 Let’s presuppose, though, the Nation’s Alliance overcomes the stuffing of ballot boxes, the voter carousels, the suppression of electoral rolls, coercing the judiciary into persecuting political opponents and all the other paraphernalia of the autocrat’s handbook and wins.

 I think I’ll stay